 The scenic Narrabeen Lagoon trail is a stunning 8.4km circuit track around Narrabeen Lakes in Sydney’s north.

-Completed in February 2015, this trail is now a very popular weekend escape for walkers, joggers, cyclists and mothers with prams, all enjoying the natural beauty and serenity of an idyllic lake surrounded by thriving bushland.
+Completed in February 2015, this trail is now a very popular weekend escape for walkers, joggers, cyclists and parents with prams, all enjoying the natural beauty and serenity of an idyllic lake surrounded by thriving bushland.